 - (4) Examinations Scheduled at the Same Time: If a student discovers that he or she has two (or more) deferred examinations scheduled at the same time, the student shall inform both instructors as quickly as possible and at least five days before the examination date.
-The instructors will consult with one another and make appropriate arrangements for the student. - 5) Winter Session Deferred Examinations Not Written: Students who have applied for a deferred final examination in accordance with the guidelines in this section, but who have, for justifiable cause, not written the examination on the scheduled date must apply to write the deferred examination in mid-July (see §11 for examination period).
-Students must complete an application form (available at Examinations and Timetabling, Office of the Registrar and Student Awards, Room 120A, Administration Building).
+The instructors will consult with one another and make appropriate arrangements for the student. - (5) Fall/Winter Deferred Examinations Not Written: Students who have applied for a deferred final examination in accordance with the guidelines in this section, but who have, for justifiable cause, not written the examination on the scheduled date must apply to write the deferred examination in mid-July (see §11 for examination period).
+Students must complete an application form (available at their Faculty Undergraduate (Graduate Office).
 In order for an application to be considered for approval by the Faculty, it must be supported by a University of Alberta Medical Statement Form in the case of illness, or other documentation substantiating the reason for an absence.